The Goldendoodle is a designer crossbreed between a Golden Retriever and Poodle.

 For a Goldendoodle, everyone is a friend.

-This dog will not feel threatened by house guests and is generally good at distinguishing between a threatening and non-threatening situation.
+This dog will not feel threatened by house guests and is generally not good at distinguishing between a threatening and non-threatening situations.

-Because this breed has a lot of confidence with new people, they develop a strong bond with their owner which can cause them to lose confidence when not in their presence.
+Because this breed has a lot of confidence with new people, they develop a strong bond with their owner, but this can cause them to lose confidence when not in their owner’s presence.
 This makes it important that you have enough time to give this breed all the attention they need to stay happy and confident.